simonklejnstrup/DrumBuilderTool/README.md

-# BandBook
+# DrumBuilderTool

-> A band-management app for all musicians
+> Handy measurement conversion tool for drum-restorers.

 ## Introduction

-BandBook lets bandmembers easily schedule band related events and get in contact in message-threads.
+DrumBuilderTool was created to help drummers with quick measurements when restoring a drumset.

 ## Features

-- Login with Google
-- Forum feature
-- Calendar feature
+- Select diameter of a drum and be presented with circumference, area and diameter in cm.

 ## Technologies Used

-- Jetpack Compose
+- XML Views
 - Kotlin
 - Gradle